lifewave174/Christmas-Tree/README.md

 <h3>Project decription:</h3>

-This is a simple Christmas Tree that will be drawn through ACII art on the browser using vanilla JavaScript.
+This is a simple Christmas Tree that will be drawn through ACII art on the browser.
+Vanilla JavaScript has been used to create the code.

 In order to run this code we will be using the browser's console.